 Why It Matters

 These improvements are a big deal because they improve daily life for people in Hoboken.
-Safer streets mean kids can get to school without worry, seniors can walk around their neighborhoods more freely??, and everyone can enjoy the city a bit more.
-Less traffic means cleaner air and? a quieter, more peaceful environment.
+Safer streets mean kids can get to school without worry, seniors can walk around their neighborhoods more freely, and everyone can enjoy the city a bit more.
+Less traffic means clean?er air and a quieter, more peaceful environment.

 Looking Forward